-The VPA periodically receives funds from the federal government, primarily in the form of port security grants, though environmental grants are common too.
-The grant funding is used to fund capital equipment, construction and studies pursuant to the award criteria.
-The VPA also periodically receives pass-through appropriation from the Commonwealth
+The VPA pursues and regularly receives a mix of grant funding from the federal government, Commonwealth agencies, and metropolitan planning organizations.
+The grant funding is used to fund capital equipment, construction, port security, freight related transportation improvements, and studies pursuant to the award criteria.
+The VPA also periodically receives pass-through appropriation from the Commonwealth.